VruttiCitrusbug/VruttiCitrusbug/README.md

 🚀 AI/ML Engineer | 💻 Python Developer | 🌐 Tech Enthusiast

 Welcome to my GitHub profile!
-I'm Harsh Shah, a dedicated AI/ML engineer and Python developer with a passion for creating intelligent software solutions.
+I'm Vrutti Patel, a dedicated AI/ML engineer and Python developer with a passion for creating intelligent software solutions.
 With over 5 years of experience, I've been at the forefront of cutting-edge technology, bringing data to life with machine learning and AI.
 Let's dive into the world of data, code, and innovation!

 ## 💻 My Tech Stack